ENRICO G. CASTILLO, MD, MS

 egcastillo@mednet.ucla.edu

-Dr. Castillo’s research focuses on health equity and health justice, serious mental illness, and community-public-academic partnerships.
-Combining health services and social medicine research methods, Dr. Castillo aims to improve the capacity of public systems to address disparities, particularly in homelessness and incarceration.
-His work has been conducted in close partnership with local, state, and national agencies and community organizations including the Office of the Surgeon General, the New York State Office of Mental Health, the Los Angeles County Departments of Mental Health and Health Services, the RAND Corporation, and Healthy African American Families II.
-He is currently leading a NIMH-funded project on the jail-to-homelessness pipeline experienced by individuals with serious mental illness (K23 MH125201).
+Research: Dr. Castillo’s program of research focuses on serious mental illness, homelessness, and incarceration, with the aim to improve the capacity of public systems to address health and social inequities.
+In the roles of PI or Co-PI, he has secured over $1.9 million in research funding.
+He led a NIMH-funded project on the jail-to-homelessness pipeline experienced by individuals with serious mental illness.
+His research has been conducted in close partnership with local, state, and national agencies and community organizations including the US Office of the Surgeon General, the NY State Office of Mental Health, Los Angeles County Departments of Mental Health and Health Services, the RAND Corporation, and Healthy African American Families II.
+He is a member of the Department of Veterans Affairs Health Systems Research Scientific Merit Review Board for Behavioral, Social, and Cultural Determinants of Health and Care and has previously served on NIH scientific review committees.
+He is an associate editor for Academic Psychiatry, a column editor for Psychiatric Services, and member of the editorial board of Community Mental Health Journal.

 SELECTED PUBLICATIONS